 The immigration physical exam reviews the patient’s medical history and immunization records.
 Express Health ensures that you are physically fit and healthy, so to consult with our professionals, contact us or book an appointment.
-We have convenient locations in Brooklyn, East Harlem, Coney Island, Nostrand, and Metropolitan NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents:

 Before an individual is allowed to immigrate to the United States, they must undergo an immigration physical.
 The purpose of the immigration physical is to determine if individuals are physically fit to immigrate to the US and to confirm that they meet US medical requirements.
 This is important for a number of reasons, including the detection of communicable illnesses and the protection of public health.

 An immigration physical is a medical examination that is performed to determine whether or not an individual is healthy enough to enter the United States.
 The physical typically includes tests for diseases and infections, and may also include tests for genetic and physical characteristics that may influence a person’s security risk.
 The physical typically takes place at a government facility, such as a hospital or a clinic; some independent healthcare facilities, including certain urgent care clinics, are licensed and qualified to perform official government-regulated immigration physicals.
 All immigrants must undergo Covid-19 testing and an immigration physical before they can be considered for an immigrant visa.

 The physical exam can also provide the doctor or medical professional with information about whether or to what extent an immigrant will be able to contribute to the United States as an active citizen, or if they will be a burden on the US healthcare system.
 Because of the sensitive nature of these examinations, it is important to find a doctor who is qualified to perform immigration physicals; not all doctors are qualified to perform this type of physical.